trstringer/jwt-creator/README.md

 # jwt-creator

-Quickly and easily create a JWT.
+Quickly and easily create and verify JWTs.

 ## Installation